Team Canada New Year's Eve Game

 The World Junior Hockey Championship is played every year from December 26 to January 5, and is a major event on the sporting calendar for many Canadians.
-Every year Canada plays their final Round Robin game on New Year's Eve.
-In years when the tournament is played in or near Canada, large crowds attend the game.
-It is also broadcast annually by TSN (English) and RDS (French), attracting large audiences.
-In years that Canada and the United States are grouped in the same pool, the United States is usually Canada's opponent.
-If the tournament doesn't schedule games on New Year's Eve, such as in 2002 and 2005, Canada will play on December 30 instead.
+In almost every year Canada plays their final round-robin game on New Year's Eve.
+It is broadcast annually by TSN (English) and RDS (French), attracting large audiences.
+If in the same group, the United States is usually Canada's opponent.
+If the tournament doesn't schedule games on New Year's Eve, such as in 2002 and 2005, Canada would play on December 30 instead.
 In 2018, Canada's last round-robin game was also December 30; however, the marquee matchup against the United States was held the afternoon of December 29 on the outdoor surface of New Era Field.